VisiumCH/dvc-workshop/README.md

 This repository features a code along workshop showcasing Visium's way of using DVC.

-By the end of this workshop you will have learned how to :
+By the end of this workshop you will have learned how to:
  - set up remote bucket for data versioning with DVC
  - pull and push data with DVC
  - set up DVC a pipeline